Detecting Flow Issues Using Predictive Cycle Time Charts – The Origin Of The Kanban/Flow Work Item Aging Metric

 This reminds me of charts used to track “Due Date Performance” on releases/milestones, which I saw at one client of ours.
 I later learned they are called Slip Charts

 The main difference is that the SPC Y-axis is by cycle time length.
-In the Due Date tracking chart, its by actual date.
-I think its probably sufficient to just rely on the SPC charts.
-I would urge organizations tracking due date performance on releases and milestones to start doing an SPC at that level, even if they don't use Kanban/Agile at the Feature/Story level.
-They might learn a few things that can help them bring their process under control, and improve their predictability.
+In the Due Date tracking chart, it’s by actual date.
+I think it’s probably sufficient to just rely on the SPC charts.
+I would urge organizations that track due date performance on releases and milestones to start implementing SPC at that level, even if they don’t use Kanban or Agile at the feature or story level.
+They might learn a few things that can help them bring their process under control and improve their predictability.

 Back to the predictive SPC – no tool that I’m aware of currently offers this capability, but one can always hope.